OSLC/developing-oslc-applications/_harp/eclipse_lyo/install-lyo-designer.md

 The Modelling environment and code generator is known to work on Eclipse Neon and Oxygen.
-But, first make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [ General Setup for OSLC4J development](./general-setup-for-oslc4j-development)
+But, first make sure your Eclipse environment is setup as expected for general Lyo-based development, as instructed in [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)

 The easiest way to install Lyo Designer is via the update-site
 <http://download.eclipse.org/lyo/p2/stable/>.
 (This URL is intended to